|Elliott Sound Products||Worldwide Ban Looms for External Transformers|

 4 - See grocery bill

 5 - Human carbon dioxide generation is about 410g / kWh.
-Adult humans dissipate around 100W 24/7
+Adult humans dissipate around 100W 24/7 (not relevant, but an interesting comparison).

 As you can see, just one human staying alive uses more energy and liberates more CO2 than any of the other activities listed.
 If people exert themselves by exercising or working, this figure increases.
 Perhaps the governments of the world might consider banning all forms of exercise, or perhaps mandate that we all breathe half as much.
 Yes, I know this is silly, but it's no sillier than banning little power supplies whose overall contribution is so low as to be negligible.

 Concentrating on very low power devices is easy for governments, and they can wave their silly statistics around and impress the populace with their forward thinking.
 What is being done about the really big power wasters?
 Exactly the same thing that is done about large corporate water wasters - nothing.
 Because they are large corporations, they have some political muscle.
-Governments almost anywhere can be swatted like flies by some of the huge multi-nationals, so they are left alone to produce the same silly and meaningless "power saving" measures that so amuse the government regulators.
+Governments almost anywhere can be swatted like flies by some of the huge multi-nationals, so they are left alone to produce the same silly and meaningless 'power saving' measures that so amuse the government regulators.

 Everyone gets to feel as though something is being done, and can relax knowing that the government has our best interests at heart <choke>.